 3. Old URL issues

-When you update your website, make sure you follow best practice rules — update all new pages.
+When you update your website, make sure you follow best practice rules — update to all new pages.

 4. Denied access

 Check your content access.
-Do you have a page that all users should or could reading?
+Do you have a page that all users should or could be reading?
 Or, is there content only registered users have access to?
 Make sure to check content for access privileges because you may be losing customers with blocked content they want to see.

 5. Server errors, capacity, or misconfiguration